spacebird-dev/nextcloud-docker-smb/README.md

 - `ghcr.io/spacebird-dev/nextcloud-docker-smb`
 - or `quay.io/spacebird-dev/nextcloud-docker-smb`

-All upstream tags except for `production` variants should be available.
+All upstream tags except for `latest` and the `production` variants should be available.